Research

 Current Projects

 I am currently funded through a DOE grant to develop theory and numerical methods for Bhatnagar-Gross-Krook (BGK) kinetic models, with my advisors Dr. Cory Hauck (ORNL) and Dr. Steven Wise (UTK).
 In particular, I have developed implicit-explicit (IMEX) numerical methods for the standard BGK model, and have been studying multi-species kinetic models (including multi-species versions of BGK, ellipsoidal statistical BGK, and Fokker–Planck type models), and developing general theory and numerical methods for these models of gas and plasma mixtures.
+Beyond these models, I am exploring fundamental modeling of particle mixtures via the multi-species Boltzmann model, aiming to develop a comprehensive framework for this prototypical system.

 Multi-Species Fokker–Planck Model